 A large lake east of OKC the crossed I-40.
 It’s a cool lake, but we don’t spend too much time there as we typically are going to Ten Killer instead.

-Lake on our short list to visit
+Lakes of Oklahoma on our short list to visit

 - Lake Hudson